fangq/mmc/mmc/trunk/README.txt

 Please edit or browse the *.m files under all example subfolder to find more options to make plot from MMC output.

+When users specify "-d 1" to record partial path lengths for all detected photons, an output file named "sessionid".mch will be saved under the same folder.
+This file can be loaded into Matlab/Octave using the "loadmch.m" script under the mmc/matlab folder.
+The output of loadmch script has the following columns:

+  detector-id, scattering-events, partial-length_1, partial-length_2, ...., additional data ...

+The simulation settings will be returned by a structure.
+Using the information from the mch file will allow you to re-scale the detector readings without rerunning the simulation (for absorption changes only).

 -------------------------------------------------------------------------------